logicly-au/pmhc-mds-user-documentation/docs/data-extract.rst

 If you would like to include all the associated data for active episodes within the data extract date range, check the checkbox labelled **Include all data associated with matched episodes**.
-The data extract will then also include ALL service contacts and ALL measures including those that are outside the data extract date range.
+This setting expands the data extract for those active episodes to include ALL service contacts and ALL measures, including those that are outside the data extract date range.